RobotLocomotion/gcs-science-robotics/README.md

 ### Option 2: Local Installation
 If you want to compare GCS to sampling based planners (such as PRM), you'll need to install a custom fork of [Drake](https://drake.mit.edu) that includes bindings for sampling based planners.
 To do this run the following, including any of the proprietary solvers you have access to.
 You may build it with Gurobi.

+**Note**: This branch is not being actively maintained and will become more and more difficult to build as the surrounding libraries continue to evolve.
+To use Graphs of Convex Sets (GCS) Trajectory Optimization in your own code, we recommend that you use the version in Drake which is being actively developed and improved.

 ```
 git clone -b gcs-science-robotics git@github.com:wrangelvid/drake.git